Barbara Hodkinson, Founder and Coordinator, The Butterfly Scheme

 The scheme continues to feed in additional support and materials on an ongoing basis.
 Once the initial five-point response is embedded, it becomes easy to layer further input on top of that because staff now have a positive attitude towards learning more about dementia care and they know any input from the scheme itself will be practical.

-The scheme has rapidly spread around parts of England and into Scotland and Wales.
-It is a fully-copyrighted scheme, which can only be used when fully supported by ongoing involvement from the scheme’s coordinator, ensuring high-quality delivery.
+The scheme has rapidly spread around England, Wales, Scotland and Northern Ireland.
+It is a fully-copyrighted scheme, which can only be used when fully supported by ongoing involvement from its coordinator, ensuring high-quality delivery.

 See other examples at Dementia - best practice examples.